nmallinar/nmallinar.github.io/_mylife/announcement_1.md

 inline: true
 ---

-Got my Bachelor's from Johns Hopkins University
+Got my B.S. from Johns Hopkins University in Computer Science and Mathematics